 Arun District Council welcomes all visitors to our cemeteries and requests that the peace, dignity and reverence of these facilities are respected.

 As members of the Institute of Cemetery and Crematorium Management (ICCM) our cemeteries are managed in a legal, sensitive and respectful way for all that have use of them.
 These are communal spaces for quiet reflection and remembrance.

 In acknowledging our respect for those who use our cemeteries Arun District Council has adopted the principles of the ICCM’s ‘Charter for the Bereaved.
 Our Cemeteries Regulations.pdf [pdf] 461KB are written with the spirit of the Charter in mind.

-Interment hours are subject to change and are dependent on the resources available at the time.
+Burial hours are subject to change and are dependent on the resources available at the time.